Mfree-Ioah67/learning--aws--fcj2025/content/4-EventParticipated/_index.md

 > * Outcomes or value gained (lessons learned, new skills, contribution to the team/project)
 > * This listing helps demonstrate your actual participation as well as the soft skills and experience you have gained from each event.

-During my internship, I participated in four AWS events.
+During my internship, I participated in five AWS events.
 Each one was a memorable experience that provided valuable knowledge about cloud technologies, best practices, and real-world applications, along with networking opportunities and wonderful moments with the AWS community.

 ### [Event 1: AWS FCJ Community KICK-OFF](4.1-Event1/)
 &emsp;**Event Name:** AWS FCJ Community KICK-OFF